Here is a list of frequently asked questions (FAQ) about the

 - Can you set my password to XXXXXX?

-No. You can change it yourself by clicking the “Change Password” button at the bottom of the Member Services page.
+You can change your password by clicking the “Change Password” button at the bottom of the Member Services page.
 If you don’t remember your password, enter your member number and click on “Email me my password”.

 - I tried entering my NASPA ID and password but keep being told “'re trying to connect to an unknown session.
 Please log on again.”